garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 Resistors should be able to handle 1/2 watt of power or better.
 Usually this requires 0805 size resistors.

+Some tuning of this might be required in the prototype based on brightness.

 ### Fan Voltage
-An inout pin allows you to pick the supply voltage for the fans.
+An dedicated input pin allows you to pick the supply voltage for the fans.
 I dont have to generate 12V on board to run them.

 #### Fan RPM Monitoring
 My personal view is that hot end cooling fans are safety critical systems that should be monitored.
 If the fan fails the printer should shut down the heater.
 So the fans on this board feature an RPM monitoring pin.
 There are plenty of fans in the supply chain that have this feature.

 #### Fan PWM Output
 4 Wire fans in this size do exist but they are very rare.
 If you use a 4 wire fan, you dont need to put MOSFETs on the board to drive the fans.
 This effectivly means you can get the MOSFET into the place where its more likely to get cooled.
 But the lack of fans means this is very unlikely to happen, so I left this out.
-If i had my way I would require 4 wire fans and omit the MOSFETs.
+If I had my way I would require 4 wire fans and omit the MOSFETs.

 #### Tach Line Resistor
 Fans report their RPM or Tachometer as a square wave.
 An ADC reference voltage is supplied in to the fan's tachometer input.
 The fan then pulls this line low to create a square wave.
 This means the tach line voltage supply connects to ground inside the fan.
 Both [Noctua](https://noctua.at/pub/media/wysiwyg/Noctua_PWM_specifications_white_paper.pdf) and [Sunon](https://www.sunon.com/PROSEARCH_FILES/(D04115420G-01)-1.pdf) require limiting the current flowing through the tach line to not more thean 5mA.
 This is important to do as, when the RPM is 0, the line may be pulled low continouously causing a large current flow through the fan which may cause it to overheat.
 All the other designs I have seen omit this resistor.